-be deemed to be amended automatically if and when the relevant rights or obligations in this Code, or the sections or terms of the Code referred to in that ICA are amended;
+be deemed to be amended automatically if, when and to the extent those rights or obligations in this Code, or those sections or terms of the Code referred to or incorporated in that ICA (including those common provisions specified in Schedule Five or Schedule Six) are changed, amended or supplemented in accordance with this Code (including pursuant to section 17 of this Code); and

-survive expiry or termination of this Code and continue in full force and effect for the term specified in that ICA (subject to any early termination provisions); and the relevant terms of this Code will continue in full force and effect for the term of that ICA unless First Gas and the Interconnected Party agree to amend them.
+survive expiry or termination of this Code and continue in full force and effect for the term specified in that ICA (subject to any early termination provisions) and the relevant terms of this Code incorporated into ICAs will continue in full force and effect for the term of that ICA unless First Gas and the Interconnected Party agree to amend them.

-ICAs are not Confidential Information and First Gas will publish each in full on OATIS.
+ICAs entered into pursuant to section 7.13 are not Confidential Information (and are not otherwise confidential).
+First Gas may make available each such ICA (and any amendment) in full on OATIS and may otherwise disclose such ICA (and any amendment) to any other person.

 balancing